-As of March 31, 2022 and December 31, 2021, management assessed that the investments in an associate and a joint venture are not impaired.
+As of March 31, 2023 and December 31, 2022, the carrying value of the Group's investment in a joint venture is at P81.0 million.
+Management assessed that the investment is not impaired.

 11. OTHER NON-CURRENT ASSETS

 This account is composed of the following: